Swirlies: 1994–1999: Sneaky Flutes and Salons

 Christina Files joined Swirlies on guitar, synths, and vocals in early 1994, and that summer the band began work on their next album.
 After being branded both "shoegaze"' and "chimp rock" early in their career, the band was exploring new musical directions and invented a name for their ethos, emblazoning it in the title of their 1995 EP, Sneaky Flutes and Sneaky Flute Music.
 The seven-song mini-album was a forerunner to their full-length masterwork, 1996's They Spent Their Wild Youthful Days in the Glittering World of the Salons.
-The album added more synth-driven electronica and a few dance beats to their foundations in angular noise pop, drawing some reasonable comparisons to Stereolab and their Krautrock forbearers.
+The album added more synth-driven electronica and a few dance beats to their foundations in angular noise pop, drawing comparisons to Stereolab and their Krautrock forebears.

-More member changes occurred during this time: In 1995 DeLuca left and Gavin McCarthy manned the drum kit for two U.S. tours before moving on to work in his own group Karate.
+More member changes occurred during this time: In 1995, DeLuca left, and Gavin McCarthy manned the drum kit for two U.S. tours before moving on to work in his own group Karate.
 Swirlies briefly played as a trio before Adam Pierce stepped in to play drums.
 Files left Swirlies to play with Victory at Sea and was replaced in 1997 by guitarist Rob Laakso.
-In 1998 the group remixed songs from the Salons sessions for the album Strictly East Coast Sneaky Flute Music featuring collaborations with producer Rich Costey, DJ Spooky, Soul Slinger, Mice Parade, various friends of the band, plus an abundance of field recordings as had been tradition on other Swirlies releases.
+In 1998, the group remixed songs from the Salons sessions for the album Strictly East Coast Sneaky Flute Music, which featured collaborations with producers Rich Costey, DJ Spooky, Soul Slinger, and Mice Parade, various friends of the band, and an abundance of field recordings as was tradition on earlier Swirlies releases.

 2000–2003: The Yes Girls and Cats of the Wild

-Swirles continued as a four piece under the Damon-Rob-Andy-Adam arrangement into the new millennium.
+Swirlies continued as a four piece under the Tutunjian-Laakso-Bernick-Pierce arrangement into the new millennium.
 Swirlies offshoot The Yes Girls (the core lineup but with Lavender Diamond's Ron Regé on drums) toured the U.S. with Timonium, and in Denmark as an opener for Mew on their Half the World is Watching Me tour.
-The endeavor culminated in the release of the home-made album Damon Andy Rob Ron: The Yes Girls in 2000 on Sneaky Flute Empire/Pehr and a limited edition live album on Sneaky Flute Empire.
+This endeavor culminated in the release of the home-made album Damon Andy Rob Ron: The Yes Girls, which was released on Sneaky Flute Empire/Pehr in 2000, as well as a limited edition live album on Sneaky Flute Empire.

-The band began to settle into being an outfit with a cast of guest musicians who revolved in and out of the group to accommodate other members' academic, career, and family commitments: Seana Carmody, Vanessa Downing, and Damon's sister Kara Tutunjian often joined onstage for live vocals, Mike Walker and Tarquin Katis occasionally sat in for Bernick on bass, as well as Ken Bernard and Kevin Shea for Adam Pierce on drums.
+The band began to settle into being an outfit with a cast of guest musicians revolving in and out of the group to accommodate the other members' academic, career, and family commitments: Seana Carmody, Vanessa Downing, and Damon's sister Kara Tutunjian often joined onstage for live vocals, Mike Walker and Tarquin Katis occasionally sat in for Bernick on bass, and Ken Bernard and Kevin Shea sometimes replaced Adam Pierce on drums.
 Deborah Warfield joined the band as vocalist circa 2000, also playing guitar and keyboards live.

 Swirlies eventually released Cats of the Wild, Vol. 2 on Bubblecore Records in 2003, collecting new material alongside revamped studio versions of Yes Girls songs, plus outtakes from Swirlies' early 90s recordings.